wizard-gg/mikeneko65/README.md

   - Will be added and updated as needed
 - Discord: https://discord.gg/fMY96TeEwV
   - Have fun with community members
-  - Talk about Bakeneko builds and mods, and share your works
+  - Talk about Mikeneko builds and mods, and share your works
   - You can also contact me from there

 ## Special thanks to